 - Judging Characteristics (J) – Plan details in advance, focus on task-related action, keeps ahead of deadlines, naturally use standard procedures and organization to manage life

 - Perceiving Characteristics (P) – Comfortable without details to act, likes to multi-task and have variety, tolerant to deadlines and time pressure, naturally avoid commitments which interfere with flexibility and freedom.

 Keep in mind these tests do not measure character, abilities or traits.
 The important thing to glean from the test is to understand and appreciate the differences in people.
-It also helps in self-awareness.
-I also have below the personality types that make the most money!
+It also helps in developing self-awareness.
+I also show below the personality types that make the most money!

-According to the Center for Applications of Psychological Type the chart below shows the breakdown of each of the 16 different personality types in the U.S. It is broken down by gender and total.
+According to the Center for Applications of Psychological Type the chart below shows the breakdown of each of the 16 MBTI personality types in the U.S., broken down by gender.
 The percentage shown below is the estimated percentage of people that have that particular personality type.

 Science suggests there’s one personality type that’s more likely to ditch the corporate structure and work for themselves.